 There are no Australian ports closed to commercial ships.
 The Australian Border Force (ABF) and Biosecurity officers from the Department of Agriculture remain responsible for border clearance processes in Australian ports.

-It is highly recommended that you contact the relevant State / Territory Port Authority for the latest information for the maritime industry on managing the COVID-19 outbreak.
+It is highly recommended that you contact the relevant state or territory port authority for the latest information for the maritime industry on managing the COVID-19 outbreak.

 Maritime Industry Australia Limited (MIAL) have made available to industry the MIAL Australian Maritime COVID-19 Border Closures Table.
 You can find out more information about this on the MIAL website.